hsuonsivu/hsupublic/3d-models/README.md

 ### nimikyltit.scad

+### Makefile.nimikyltit

 Bunch of name labels.
 These we designed to be put on top of rack for towels.
 You can modify the names at the start of the file.
 End the list of names with "".
 You can have several labels printed in one go.
 You also need to configure the size of your printer print area, as it will arrange labels automatically.

+Additionally, you can print a holder for name labels to hang to a wall.
+This needs to be printed on its side, and it is very narrow print, so for bedslingers, you need to position the print to direction of the bed movement and use brim.

-I have printed these with black at the bottom and lighter color on top to make text more visible.
+I have printed the labels with black at the bottom and lighter color on top to make text more visible.

 The design expects a small gap between wall and rack.
 We installed